 Gunnerkrigg Court Vol 1, Thomas Siddell

-Last year at my friends’ annual holiday book exchange (where we each of us bring a personally-selected book for each other person in attendance, like the awesomest secret santa) I requested graphic novels.
-Of course, I’ve taken my time getting to them, because I’m me and I sit on my book stack for ages.
-(I can’t actually sit on the stack.
-It’s far to tall to be a comfortable chair.)
+Last year at my friends’ annual holiday book exchange (where we each of us bring a personally-selected book for each other person in attendance, a books-only secret snowflake) I requested graphic novels.
 Gunnerkrigg Court originated as a webcomic, and was later collected in print.
 It takes place at a Hogwarts-like techno-magical school with dangerous and mysterious happenings, an isolated and dangerous setting, overpowered and dangerous students and faculty, and a sassy and dangerous sidekick.
-Do you get the danger vibe here, because this book desperately wants you to.
-It improved significantly in plot and art as it went along, settling into a style that wasn’t entirely defined by anatomically-improbable eyes, and the characters found their footing – not only a product of writing, but of their own maturing at school.
+Do you get the danger vibe here?
+Because this book desperately wants you to.
+It improved significantly in plot and art as it went along, reflecting the real-time drawing and publication schedule of its original publication, eventually settling into a style that wasn’t entirely defined by anatomically-improbable eyes.
+Similarly, the characters found their footing – not only a product of writing, but of their own maturing at school.
 However, it did play into a lot of my least favorite magical school tropes, especially that adults are useless, putting children into a location where nobody has made even a token effort to remove the most blatant dangers, weirdly communal dorms, and vague magic classes that miss the important parts like theory (of course, they are young, so that could change).
 I’m famously terrible about reading webcomics, but I will be moving from print to the online archives to see where this goes.
 (2020 update: I did not.)

 Traditional genre: fantasy, or for those who lump non-novel formats a s a genre, graphic novel.
 Setting: science fiction AND fantasy.
 Story genre: adventure, relationship.
 Format: graphic novel.
 Rating: 2/3.